pratikshashinde55/Three-Tier-Architecture/README.md

   #docker run -dit --name mywordpress --network psnet -p 1234:80 wordpress

-we can also check MYWORDPRESS has our subnet range by command on above screenshots.( step no.3)
+Can also check MYWORDPRESS has our subnet range by command on above screenshots.( step no.3)
 #docker inspect mywordpress

 5.EC2 intance has Firewall which cannot be connected by outside world, so we can modify inbound rules(All traffic allowed)